The Future of Detecting Genetic Disorders

 There are a variety of disease detection techniques based solely on biological research and, although they can be very precise for investigating particular cases, usually they lack one very crucial thing – they require additional complicated medical tests performed on patients with a suspected disease.
 Such tests are too costly to be performed on a regular basis on healthy people.
 For instance, any person can take a regular blood test once in a while, but hardly anyone would want to undergo a whole-body MRI just as a precaution against cancer, not to mention invasive tests like biopsy.

 Hence there is a great need to develop easy-to-perform tests which will accurately detect such diseases.
 For now, the most promising direction in this field is via genetics, although there are a number of tasks to solve before we arrive at the destination.
-And machine learning has proposed a lot of tools to help with those tasks.
+And machine learning has proposed a lot of tools to help with those tasks, including API monitoring tools.
 In the article, I would like to cover some of the ML applications to genetics data, as well as the necessary information to understand them.
 It is worth noting that this field of data science is developing at an incredible pace, so treat the article as a starting point or a source of inspiration rather than a comprehensive review or a tutorial.

 For a better understanding of the following material, I’d suggest you read this article by Rachel Lea Ballantyne Draelos which contains all the basics from a microbiology perspective presented in a simple and elegant way.
 Also, to keep the article rather concise, I’ll omit some of the details of how basic machine learning algorithms work and focus on particular models and applications.